Overview

-When Video Calls Stop Working
+When Video Calls Are Not Enough

 When my wife and I moved to the United States, our daughter Emma was just over a year old.
 Her grandparents lived about 4,000 kilometers away, and video calls quickly became a regular part of our family routine.